Meet Marcques, a multi talented young Zimbabwean songwriter/composer and a member of newly formed creative collective, VERYUS.

 Who is Marcques?

-Born Zorodzai Marcques Makani on the 19th of September 1990 in Harare, I did my Primary School in Masvingo then moved to Bulawayo for my Secondary education then back to Harare for my Advanced level studies and University.
+Born Zorodzai Marcques Makani on the 19th of September 1990 in Harare, I did my Primary School in Masvingo then moved to Bulawayo for my Secondary education then back to Harare for my A Level studies and University.
 I studied Sociology and Applied Arts at the University of Zimbabwe.
 The first born in a family of two and a son of a pastor.

 Where did your passion for music come from?